National Board mentors

 I love all things teaching and learning and have mentored more than a dozen teachers through the NBC process.

-I teach 6th grade at DeLong Middle School in Eau Claire, Wisconsin.
-I certified in my first year of eligibility and worked on the NBPTS process with my mom who was in the last year of eligibility.
-I recently finished a master’s degree in educational leadership from Viterbo.
+I am currently teaching 6th grade at DeLong Middle School in Eau Claire.
+I certified in my first year of eligibility, 2009, and worked on the NBPTS process with my mom who was in the last year of eligibility.
+I finished a master’s degree in educational leadership from Viterbo.
 Unavailable for mentoring services until Fall 2018.